Skip to Content

 6. If you can’t make up your mind which color to use, sample the colors on the felt and pick the most appealing to you.

 I chose to use Martha Stewart’s Acrylic Pearl paint in Jet Stream 32121 and Purple Martin 32119.
-I like the pearl paint that gives the sheen look that shimmering with a little blink.diy coasters
+I like the pearl paint that gives the sheen look that shimmering with a little blink.felt coasters

 7. Dab the paint with the foam pouncer, don’t over saturate the foam but just wet enough to do the stenciling.